visfitness/reorderable/README.md

 - Specify your own drag handle with the `.dragHandle()` modifier
 - Disable/Enable dragging via the `.dragDisabled(_ dragDisabled: Bool)` modifier, which plays nicely with animations (as opposed to adding/removing a `.onDrag()` modifier)
-- Easily customize your drag state via a `isDragged` parameter passed to your `content` `ViewBuilder`.
+- Easily customize your drag state via a `isDragged` parameter passed to your `content` view builder.

 ## Installation

-This component is distributed as a **Swift Package**.
-Simply add the following URL to your package list:
+This framework is distributed as a **Swift Package**.
+To use, add the following URL to your package list:

 ```
 https://github.com/visfitness/reorderable